-The council currently has only short term borrowing to cover cashflow and no long term borrowing.
-No bonds have been issued to bond holders.
+The council currently has no short or long term borrowing.
+No council bonds have been issued to bond holders.

 Financial assets

 Financial assets are classified into two types:

 - loans and receivables assets that have fixed or determinable payments but are not quoted in an active market; and - available for sale assets assets that have a quoted market price and/or do not have fixed or determinable payments.